Content

 Interested in using minoxidil to stop hair loss and increase your hair count?
 We offer a range of evidence-based hair loss medications online, including minoxidil solution and minoxidil foam.

-Although you don’t need a prescription for minoxidil, you may still find it helpful to get professional insights.
+Although you don’t need a prescription for topical minoxidil, you may still find it helpful to get professional insights.
 We can connect you with a healthcare provider who can assess your hair loss and help you figure out the best way forward.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!